xStrom/ci-test/ARCHITECTURE.md

-## Dependency versions
+## Fairly reproducible runs

+If a CI run succeeds, then reruns should in most cases also succeed.
+The idea being that the CI should be testing changes in a specific repository, not for changes in its own tools.
+When a PR arrives, the CI should react to only those changes and not fail by default because it itself has become stale.

+This means that completely unversioned tool usage that is so common in CI scripts is not acceptable.
+We can't just use `ubuntu-latest` and hope that the next OS version is backwards compatible with everything we depend on.
+Surfing on the stable Rust toolchain wave just guarantees scheduled CI failure for innocent PRs.
+Similar story applies to even smaller dependencies.

+That said, we are still interested in critical bug fixes.
+Those might be of the security variety, or they might be more mundane.

+With OS versions we don't have much of a choice on this matter when using GitHub provided runners.
+At most we can specify e.g. `ubuntu-22.04` but that image will still be [updated weekly][gh-weekly-images].

-Generally dependency version requirements allow for SemVer compatible updates.
+With smaller dependencies we aim for automatic [SemVer] compatible updates.
 This allows for bug fixes to propagate even without updating the CI scripts.
-However, in cases where even even SemVer compatible updates can cause CI failures, the version requirements are pinned.
+However, in cases where even SemVer compatible updates can cause CI failures, the version requirements are pinned.

+With the Rust toolchain we specify `MAJOR.MINOR` and allow for `PATCH` releases to propagate automatically.
+This is because we treat many warnings as errors.
+So even though a new `MINOR` release will compile old Rust code, it usually generates new warnings which would result in CI failure.

 ## Cross compiling doc tests